Inspecting Colonies

 • What feeding equipment will you need to bring?

-Will you need to clean up the area around the apiary?
+Cleaning up the area around the apiary

 • Bring a mower